 Since our sample data definition involves three distinct intervals, let us pick all boundary examples and one price from inside each interval and determine the amount of tax for each: 0, 537, 1000, 1282, 10000, and 12017.

 Stop!
-Before you read on, try to calculate the tax for each of these prices.Here is our first attempt:
+Try to calculate the tax for each of these prices.Here is our first attempt, with rounded tax amounts:

-961.36The question marks point out that the problem statement uses the somewhat vague phrase “those costing less than $1,000” and “more than $10,000” to specify the tax table.
+961The question marks point out that the problem statement uses the somewhat vague phrase “those costing less than $1,000” and “more than $10,000” to specify the tax table.
 While a programmer may immediately jump to the conclusion that these words mean “strictly less” or “strictly more,” the lawmakers may have meant to say “less or equal” or “more or equal,” respectively.
 Being skeptical, we decide here that Tax Land legislators always want more money to spend, so the tax rate for $1,000 is 5% and the rate for $10,000 is 8%.
-A programmer in a tax company would have to ask the tax-law specialist in the company.
+A programmer at a tax company would have to ask a tax-law specialist.

 Now that we have figured out how the boundaries are to be interpreted in the domain, we could refine the data definition.
 We trust you can do this on your own.Before we go, let us turn some of the examples into test cases: